penumbra-zone/penumbra/docs/protocol/src/zswap/concentrated_liquidity.md

 # Concentrated Liquidity

-ZSwap offers similar market functions to a central limit order book (CLOB), a `Swap` action is equivalent to a market order that takes liquidity, and opening a liquidity position is similar to posting limit orders that quote one or both sides of the pair.
+Penumbra uses a hybrid, order-book-like AMM with automatic routing.
+Liquidity on Penumbra is recorded as many individual concentrated liquidity positions, akin to an order book.
+Each liquidity position is its own AMM, with its own fee tier, and that AMM has the simplest possible form, a constant-sum (fixed-price) market maker.
+These component AMMs are synthesized into a global AMM by the DEX engine, which optimally routes trades across the entire liquidity graph.
+Because each component AMM is of the simplest possible form, this optimization problem is easy to solve: it’s a graph traversal.
+Despite operating at a different time resolution, ZSwap offers similar market functions to a continuous limit order-book (*LOB).
+A `Swap` action is equivalent to a market order that seeks to execute at the best available price, whereas opening a liquidity position is similar to posting limit orders that quote one or both sides of the pair.

+// Q: can we enable orders to be consumed only exactly once?

 ### Liquidity positions

 At a high level, a liquidity position sets aside reserves for one or both assets and specifies a fixed exchange rate.
-Algebraically, a liquidity position is defined by a constant-sum trading function $\phi(R) = p_1 \cdot R_1 + p_2 \cdot R_2$, which specifies reserves and prices of the two assets, denoted by $(R_1, p_1)$ and $(R_2, p_2)$, respectively.
+Algebraically, a liquidity position is defined by a constant-sum trading function $\varphi(R) = p_1 \cdot R_1 + p_2 \cdot R_2$, which specifies reserves and prices of the two assets, denoted by $(R_1, p_1)$ and $(R_2, p_2)$, respectively, along with a fee $\gamma$ controlling the spread between the bid/ask offered by the position.

-In Penumbra, a **liquidity position** consists of:
+In practice, a **liquidity position** consists of:

 * A trading pair $(\mathsf a_1, \mathsf a_2)$ recording the asset IDs of the assets in the pair.
 The asset IDs are $F_q$ elements, and the pair is made order-independent by requiring that $\mathsf a_1 < \mathsf a_2$.
 * A trading function $\varphi$, specified by $p_1, p_2, \gamma$.